 Before you start down the road of getting a divorce in Maryland, there are a few details that you should know.
 First, Maryland has residency requirements for separating spouses.
 One of the two spouses—if not both—must have been a Maryland resident for at least 12 months prior to filing.
 In addition, unless there were “fault grounds” for divorce, both of you must have been living separately for 12 months in order to legally file.

 Speaking with a divorce lawyer can help you determine whether any of these apply to your situation.
 “Fault grounds” refer to anything you or your spouse might have done to cause the breakup of the marriage.
 These may include:

 - Infidelity/committing adultery

 - Mental instability that leads to being committed to a mental institution

 Maryland allows for two different kinds of divorce.
 You could either seek an absolute divorce or a limited divorce.
 Both deal with the same areas of child custody, child support, alimony, and division of assets.
 However, the following differences are important to note:

 Determining which of these arrangements is the right fit for you can be difficult.
 It all depends on the unique details of your relationship.
-Having a divorce lawyer Rockville, MD knows for skillfully navigating divorce and legal separations can help you more swiftly make a decision.
+Having a divorce lawyer navigating divorce and legal separations can help you more swiftly make a decision.

-When you need an attorney to help you navigate the emotionally challenging process of divorce, consider contacting a divorce lawyer Rockville, MD counts on from the Law Office of Daniel J. Wright.
+When you need an attorney to help you navigate the emotionally challenging process of divorce, consider contacting a divorce lawyer from the Law Office of Daniel J. Wright.
 We can help you determine the next steps you need to take in order to reach an outcome that is right for your family.
-For an initial consultation with a divorce lawyer Rockville, MD clients can attest is caring, capable, and professional, call the Law Office of Daniel J. Wright today.
+To get answers about how much a divorce lawyer costs and more, call the Law Office of Daniel J. Wright today.